geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	Select **Save**.<br/>

 	**Note:** You have now made the necessary corrections to fix the identity mismatch between the email addresses in Scotty’s on-premises and Microsoft 365 accounts.
-Proceed to the final steps to force synchronize the accounts.
+The remaining steps in this task will force synchronize the accounts.

-55. At the start of this task, you disabled Azure AD synchronization while you made the corrections to Scotty’s accounts.
+54. At the start of this task, you disabled Azure AD synchronization while you made the corrections to Scotty’s accounts.
 You must now enable synchronization so that you can run a force sync.   <br/>

-	‎Maximize your PowerShell window and run the following command to enable directory synchronization:  <br/>
+	‎Select the PowerShell icon on the taskbar to display the PowerShell window and run the following command to enable directory synchronization:  <br/>

 	‎**Set-MsolDirSyncEnabled -EnableDirSync $true**  <br/>

-	‎When prompted to continue, select **Yes**.
+	‎When prompted to continue, enter **Y** to select **Yes**.

-56. Select the **Services** icon on your taskbar to return to the **Services** window.
+55. Select the **Services** icon on your taskbar to return to the **Services** window.

-57. In the **Services** window, scroll down to **Microsoft Azure AD Sync**, select it, and then select **Start** in the left-hand pane.
+56. In the **Services** window, scroll down to **Microsoft Azure AD Sync**, select it, and then select **Start** in the left-hand pane.
 Once the service has started, close the **Services** window.

-58. You must then synchronize the on-premises email addresses for Scotty with his Microsoft 365 account by running a force sync.
+57. You must then synchronize the on-premises email addresses for Scotty with his Microsoft 365 account by running a force sync.
 Since all of the email addresses match up between the on-premises account and the Microsoft 365 account, the synchronization process will map the two accounts together for synchronization purposes.  <br/>

 	‎In your **Domain Controller VM**, in **Windows PowerShell** (which should still be open), run the following command that executes a force sync on the server that is running Azure AD Connect (for our lab, this is your Domain Controller):   <br/>